ME, MY SKIP, AND I by Christian Angeles

 “Hi, Skip!”
 I woof.

 “You know the drill.
 Let’s find some grub.”

-As we walk, I see the ocean docks and busy streets and the friendly delicious looking people around town.
-I have to say, there are ten things that make Bar Harbor the greatest.
-Ten are the amount of seafood restaurants that throw out their trash, Nine are the amount of areas to sleep in where we can meet the kinds of folks like Skip and I, Eight are the boats at the docks, Seven are the dogs I know at the park, six are the evil squirrels I know are watching me, five are the streets around main street where all the good food is, four is the amount of feet I have, three is the number of parks in Bar Harbor, two is the amount of comfy boxes we have set up to sleep in, and one is the one and only, Skip.
-My best friend.
+As Skip and I continue our stroll, I bark at several delicious looking people around town.
+In a friendly manner of barking, of course.
+There are ten things that make Bar Harbor the greatest place ever.
+Ten are the amount of seafood restaurants that throw food out with their trash.
+Nine are the amount of areas to sleep where we can find fellow folks like Skip and I. Eight are the number of boats at the docks.
+Seven are the dogs I know at the park.
+Six are the number of secret squirrels that I know are always watching that I love chasing.
+Five are the streets around main street where all the good food is.
+Four is the handy amount of feet I have.
+Three is for the number of parks in Bar Harbor.
+Two is for pair of boxes me and Skip get to sleep in.
+And one is the one and only: Skip.